 Make it Healthy-ish

 In addition to raisins, Hermit Cookies are usually packed with brown sugar (1 cup!).
 Health factor aside, we usually find Hermit Cookies to be too sweet for our taste.
 Which is one reason we wanted to makeover this classic cookie.

 To make healthier hermit cookies—without sacrificing on flavor or texture—we start by decreasing the added sugar.
 Significantly.
 Instead of using one cup of brown sugar, we call for just ⅔ cup.

 To increase the nutritional value, we replace the all-purpose flour with white whole-wheat flour, adding whole grains and fiber.

 The resulting cookie is one that’s far less cloyingly sweet, just as bold in flavor, and equally as chewy as the original.

 - Store Hermit Cookies in an airtight container at room temperature for up to 1 week.
 For longer storage, transfer the container of cookies to the refrigerator for up to 2 weeks.

-- For extended storage, layer un-glazed cookies between pieces of parchment or wax paper.
+- For extended storage, layer glazed or un-glazed cookies between pieces of parchment or wax paper.
 Transfer the layered cookies to zipper-lock freezer bags.
 Store cookies in the freezer for up to 3 months (allow cookies to thaw at room temperature overnight before eating)